 The quest for new water continues!
-It has been a few years since I fished the James River and I was desperate to return.
+It has been a few years since I fished the James River, and I was desperate to return.
 Of course, I had to go to a new place.
-My earlier trip with the Basswife was a canoe float which involved the expense of shuttle providers and renting canoe equipment (I did not have the basscanoe at that time).
+My earlier trip with the Basswife was a canoe float, which involved the expense of shuttle providers and renting canoe equipment (I did not have the basscanoe at that time).
 On this trip, I was interested in places where I could wade fish without the overhead of an all-day trip and the cost of the shuttle provider.
-I found such a place at the route 614 crossing over the James near Arcadia.
-This spot is an improved canoe launch that is well marked by the VDGIF.
-It has a medium sized, exceptionally steep parking area with explicit permission to access the river at the bridge for fishing and boating.
+I found such a place at Route 614, crossing over the James near Arcadia.
+This spot is an improved canoe launch that is well-marked by the VDGIF.
+It has a medium-sized, exceptionally steep parking area with explicit permission to access the river at the bridge for fishing and boating.

 If you are considering using this as a launch or exit point, be aware that you will have to carry your boat about 20 yards to reach the water.
 You cannot drive directly to the water and drop your boat next to the bank.
 That was of little concern to me on the day I was here as I intended to wade.
 I rolled up, parked and was gearing up when a small black cat trotted up to check me out.

-Now, I’m not a superstitious person but, on the other hand, why tempt fate?
-Since this particular black cat had already crossed my current and future paths several times, I told it that I would bring back a fish if it would hold off on any curses.
+Now, I’m not a superstitious person, but why tempt fate?
+Since this particular black cat had already crossed my current and future paths several times, I told it I would bring back a fish if it would hold off on any curses.
 With that, I finished gearing up and walked down to the water with the little black cat trailing behind me.
-It was as if it wanted to make sure that I would come through with my end of the bargain.
+It was as if it wanted to ensure I would come through with my end of the bargain.
 As I waded into the water and started to fish my way up river, it sat there and watched me until I was out of sight.
 Under that intense scrutiny, I knew I had to bring back a bluegill to meet my end of the bargain.

 I stayed on the shallow ridge running along the western side of the river and flipped streamers and plastic grubs upstream into the current; allowing the force of the water to push the lures downstream.
 This proved to be a productive tactic and I was rewarded with several nice smallies.
 I did not catch anything large here – the standard smallie being between 12 and 14 inches.
 But even a fish of that size is exciting in the rapidly moving current and required care in the landing of the fish to avoid breaking the 5X tippet I was using.
 Surprisingly, terrestrials and poppers were totally unproductive.
 I worked the banks on the way up and the way back down with them without a strike even from a bluegill.
 On the October day I visited, it was clear that the fish were more interested in denser food which could be attained underneath the water instead of on top